WMO Space Programme Overview

 Structure and Governance

-The Programme is supported by the WMO Space Programme Office (SAT), which acts as the WMO focal point for satellite matters and maintains active relationship with a number of programmes and international bodies in this area.
-The Office is part of the Observing and Information Sytems Department (OBS), WMO Integrated Global Observing Systems Branch (WIGOS), and includes the Space-Based Observing System Division (SBOS) and the Satellite Data Utilization Divsion (SDU).
+The WMO Space Programme is supported by the WMO Space Systems and Utilization Division (SSU), which acts as the WMO focal point for satellite matters and maintains active relationship with a number of programmes and international bodies in this area.
+SSU is part of the Infrastructure Department WMO Integrated Global Observing Systems Branch (WIGOS).

 WMO Members contribute to the WMO Space Programme through the activities of their respective space agencies and through the work of their experts and training centres.

-The Commission for Basic Systems (CBS) has the lead role for the WMO Space Programme, in full consultation with the other technical commissions.
-CBS leadership relies on WMO Member technical expertise provided primarily through the CBS Open Programme Area Group for Integrated Observing Systems (OPAG-IOS) and its Expert Team on Satellite Systems (ET-SAT), and Inter-Programme Expert Teams on Satellite Utilization and Products (IPET-SUP) and on Observing System Design and Evolution (IPET-OSDE).
-The OPAG-IOS makes recommendations to CBS biennially.
-CBS reports annually to the WMO Executive Council through the report of the president of CBS.
+The Commission for Observation, Infrastructure and Information Systems (INFCOM) has the lead role for the WMO Space Programme, in consultation with the Commission for Weather, Climate, Water and Related Environmental Services and Applications (SERCOM) and the Research Board on Weather, Climate, Water and the Environment (Research Board).
+INFCOM leadership relies on WMO Member technical expertise provided primarily through the Standing Committee on Earth Observing Systems and Monitoring Networks (SC-ON) and its Expert Team on Space Systems and Utilization (ET-SSU) and Joint Expert Team on Earth Observing System Design and Evolution (JET-EOSDE).
+The SC-ON makes recommendations to INFCOM.
+INFCOM reports to the WMO Executive Council through the report of the president of INFCOM.

-The Expert Team on Satellite Systems (ET-SAT) is composed of representatives of space agencies contributing to the WMO Integrated Global Observing System (WIGOS)
+The Expert Team on Space Systems and Utilization (ET-SSU) is composed of representatives of space agencies contributing to the WMO Integrated Global Observing System (WIGOS) and satellite data users from WMO members.

 Relations with partners

-The Space Programme maintains close cooperation with the Co-ordination Group for Meteorological Satellites (CGMS) and its three science groups: the International A-TOVS Working Group (ITWG), the International Precipitation Working Group (IPWG), the International Radio-Occultation Working Group (IROWG) and the International Winds Working Group (IWWG).
-It also cooperates with the Committee for Earth Observations Satellites (CEOS), the Group on Earth Observations (GEO) and its Global Earth Observation System of Sytems (GEOSS).
+The Space Programme maintains close cooperation with the Coordination Group for Meteorological Satellites (CGMS) and its four science groups: the International A-TOVS Working Group (ITWG), the International Precipitation Working Group (IPWG), the International Radio-Occultation Working Group (IROWG) and the International Winds Working Group (IWWG).
+It also cooperates with the Committee for Earth Observations Satellites (CEOS), the Group on Earth Observations (GEO) and its Global Earth Observation System of Systems (GEOSS).
 Regular relationship is maintained with United Nations system organizations through the Office for Outer Space Affairs (OOSA) and the Committee on Peaceful Uses of Outer Space (COPUOS).